1kevinson/TREASURE-MAP-GAME/README.md

 # Treasure Map Game

-This exercise is carried out in order to be hired
+This exercise is carried out in order to learn Typescript

 ## Description